samoht/dog/README.md

   common file prefix between the client and the server is not duplicated.

-  - `jsonx`: Consider the file as a JSON value and merge the value on the server with the client version.
+  - `json`: Consider the file as a JSON value and merge the value on the server with the client version.
 The `x` stands for the special merge semantics that we use: records are considered as k/v maps and are merged as follow: if the key exists on both the client and the